codacy/docs/docs/codacy-api/examples/creating-project-api-tokens-programmatically.md

 The example script:

 1. Defines the [account API token](../api-tokens.md#account-api-tokens) used to authenticate on the Codacy API, the Git provider, and the organization name.
-1. Calls the Codacy API endpoint to retrieve the list of repositories in the organization.
+1. Calls the Codacy API endpoint [listOrganizationRepositories](https://api.codacy.com/api/api-docs#listorganizationrepositories){: target="_blank"} to retrieve the list of repositories in the organization.
 1. Uses [jq](https://github.com/stedolan/jq){: target="_blank"} to select only the name of the repositories.
 1. Asks for confirmation from the user before making any changes.
-1. For each repository, calls the Codacy API endpoint to create a new project API token and uses jq to obtain only the created token string.
+1. For each repository, calls the Codacy API endpoint [createRepositoryApiToken](https://app.codacy.com/api/api-docs#createrepositoryapitoken){: target="_blank"} to create a new project API token and uses jq to obtain only the created token string.
 1. Outputs a comma-separated list of the repository names and the corresponding new token strings.
 1. Pauses a few seconds between requests to the Codacy API to avoid rate limiting.